chainofflowers/tribes/README.md

 first, the dht component:

->-dht : using the dht library, the server will be able to find other peers.
+1. dht : using the dht library, the server will be able to find other peers.
+2. dht(PASTRY): using pastry to announce and transmit each post

 then the second component, NNTP

-1. NNTP client: for each known peer, using NNTP it will upload and download new contents.
-2. NNTP server: interface to the user's client and to the peers, in order to exchange messages and groups.
+1. NNTP server: interface to the user's client and to the peers, in order to exchange messages and groups.

 the third module, UpNP